simbathesailor/use-effect-x/README.md

 What if we have the access of previous and new values in useEffect callback also, so that we dont have to do that extra work of writing usePrevious hooks.

+---

-> So there you have a special useEffect alternative which provides extra info about the dependencies , tells you what changed, previous values, current values and first run for the starters
+So there you gom, I try to solve the problem using useEffect alternative which provides extra info about the dependencies , tells you what changed, previous values, current values and first run for the starters

 ## Install